JamesOlaitan/Automated-Refactoring-Tool-with-ML-Error-Filtering/README.md

 # Automated Refactoring Tool with ML Error Filtering

-An automated refactoring tool that identifies specific code patterns (for loops and nested if-else statements) in Python codebases, refactors them to more efficient or readable forms, and uses machine learning (via TensorFlow) to predict and filter out refactorings that may introduce errors.
+An automated refactoring tool that identifies specific code patterns (for loops and if-else chain statements) in Python codebases, refactors them to more efficient or readable forms, and uses machine learning (via TensorFlow) to predict and filter out refactorings that may introduce errors.

 ## Project Structure